moyamartin/bms_firmware/README.md

 * Device drivers for the peripherals of the BMS in order to get the following information:
     * Discharge/charge current
     * Cell voltage
+* Unbalanced cell detector
+* Finite-state machine for handling charge/discharge phases
-* Communicate the current status of the battery pack via CAN bus or RS232 protocol (WIP)
+* Communicate the current status of the battery pack via CAN bus or RS232 protocol
-* Handle failure interruptions and trigger the load switch for protection (WIP)
+* Handle failure interruptions and trigger the load switch for protection
 * Handle the battery charger indicators (WIP)
-* Unbalanced cell detector (WIP)
-* Finite-state machine for handling charge/discharge phases (WIP)

 ## Requirements